Transformers: Revenge of the Fallen – The Score

-Transformers: Revenge of the Fallen – The Score is a soundtrack that features the musical score by composer Steve Jablonsky for the 2009 live-action motion picture Transformers: Revenge of the Fallen.
+Transformers: Revenge of the Fallen – The Score is a soundtrack that features the musical score composed and arranged by Steve Jablonsky for the 2009 film Transformers: Revenge of the Fallen.
 It was released physically on June 23, 2009.
 The score was first released as a digital download in the United Kingdom on June 12, 2009.

 Track listing

 The tracks were announced on June 10, 2009.
 The following tracks are listed in order: